The Not So Verdant Days

 Mary of Magdala saw the stone was gone and ran to tell the others.
 They came.
 They saw.
 They left.
+Jesus came.

 When trying to get the story concerning who saw Jesus first on resurrection day, one would think the scriptures would be the place to pin this down…